buda-base/volume-manifest-builder/README.md

 # Installation
 ## PIP
+PyPI contains `bdrc-volume-manifest-builder`
+### Global instakllation
-PyPI contains `bdrc-volume-manifest-builde` Install is simply `sudo python3 -m pip install --upgrade bdrc-volume-manifest-builder` to install system-wide (which is needed to run as a service)
+Install is simply
+`sudo python3 -m pip install --upgrade bdrc-volume-manifest-builder` to install system-wide (which is needed to run as a service)

+### Local installation
 To install and run locally, `python3 -m pip install --upgrade bdrc-volume-manifest-builder` will do.

-When you install `volume-manifest-builder` two entry points are defined in `/usr/local/bin`:
+When you install `volume-manifest-builder` three entry points are defined in `/usr/local/bin`:
-- `manifestforwork` the commad mode
+- `manifestforlist` the command mode, which operates on a list of RIDs
+- `manifestforwork` alternate command line mode, which works on one path
 - `manifestFromS3` the mode which runs continuously, polling an S3 resource for a file, and processing all the files it finds.
+This is the mode which runs on a service.

 ## Development
 `volume-manifest-builder` is hosted on [BUDA Github volume-manifest-builder](https://github.com/buda-base/volume-manifest-builder/)

-- Credentials: you must have the input credentials for a specific AWS user installed to deposit into the archives.
+- Credentials: you must have the input credentials for a specific AWS user installed to deposit into the archives on s3.

 ## Building a distribution